otherness-space/basic/README.txt

 ============================
-How to compile SASS in Basic
+How to compile Sass in Basic
 ============================

-To use SASS and automatically compile it within your theme, please refer to "How to Use Grunt with Basic" in the documentation below.
+To use Sass and automatically compile it within your theme, please refer to "How to Use Gulp with Basic" in the documentation below.

 Install node-sass:

   npm install node-sass -g

-If you don't like Grunt, or would just prefer to use SASS' internal watch functionality, simply cd into your theme directory and run:
+If you don't like Gulp, or would just prefer to use Sass' internal watch functionality, simply cd into your theme directory and run:

   node-sass sass -o css --output-style expanded --source-map true --watch